polarityio/google-compute-engine/README.md

 ### Create the Project and Service Account

-Before you can use the Polarity Youtube Integration you will need to go to the [Google Developers Console](https://console.developers.google.com/) and create a new project.
+Before you can use the Polarity Google Compute Engine Integration you will need to go to the [Google Developers Console](https://console.developers.google.com/) and create a new project.
 Provide a name for your project and an ID, which can be generated as well.

 After the project has been created, from the left menu, select `Credentials`, then `Create credentials`.
 Select `Service account key` from the type of credentials list.
-After this, choose `New service account` from the dropdown and name the service account `polarity-youtube`.
+After this, choose `New service account` from the dropdown and name the service account `polarity-google-compute-engine`.
 Under the role selection, choose `Service Accounts -> Service Account User`.

 ![image](images/1_create_service_account.png)